Here at the shelter, we offer a variety of pet-related services, including:

 Feline Spay/Neuter Vouchers

-Through funding from the Maine Community Foundation’s Belvedere Fund we are offering Feline Spay and Neuter vouchers for only $35 per cat to those who live in one of our contracted towns.
+At our own cost, we are offering Feline Spay and Neuter vouchers for only $35 per cat to those who live in one of our contracted towns.
 Here’s how it works: Come to the Franklin County Animal Shelter and purchase a voucher with cash or card from either Falls Road Veterinary Clinic or Clearwater Veterinary Hospital.
 Once the voucher has been purchased, call the vet’s office to schedule the operation and be sure to mention your voucher.
 At the time of the appointment, the voucher will cover the entire cost of the operation.
 For more information, call us at 207/778-2638.

 Barn Cat Adoption Program